 Religion

 For daily life, religion is rather essential for Bhutanese people.
 Most people follow Buddhism even if many important events and ceremonies center on non-secular ideals.
-Apart from the well-known Tiger's Nest Monastery drawing hundreds of visitors annually, the US boasts other holy places and monasteries.
-Often referred to as "the last Shangri-La," Bhutan is a sought-after holiday destination for people seeking peace and quiet due to its dedication to honoring its cultural past and offering non-secular well-being.
+Apart from the well-known Tiger's Nest Monastery garnering hundreds of guests yearly, the US features numerous holy sites and monasteries.
+Often called "the last Shangri-La," Bhutan is a sought-after vacation spot for those looking for peace and quiet because of its commitment to respecting its cultural history and providing non-secular well-being.

 Climate